EdgyEdgemond/changelog-gen/README.md

 ## Configuration

-Of the command line arguments, most of them can be configured in `setup.cfg` to remove the need to pass them in every time.
+Of the command line arguments, most of them can be configured in `setup.cfg` or `pyproject.toml` to remove the need to pass them in every time.

 Example `setup.cfg`: